 The grant date fair value of nonvested shares granted to employees under the 2010 Employee Plan was \$8.69.
 On the 2010 Employee Plan, the fair value of the nonvested shares granted reflected the market price of the shares at the date of the grant.
 On the contrary, the Company estimates the number of awards expected to vest by assessing the probability of achieving the performance conditions.
 At December 31, 2010, a final determination of the achievement of the performance conditions had not yet been made by the Compensation Committee of the Supervisory Board.
 However, the Company has estimated that two third of the awards are expected to vest.
 Consequently, the compensation expense recorded for the 2010 Employee Plan reflects the vesting of two third of the awards granted, subject to the service condition being met.
-The assumption of the expected number of awards to be vested upon achievement of the performance conditions, which is expected to occur in the first quarter of 2011.
+The assumption of the expected number of awards to be vested upon achievement of the performance conditions is subject to changes based on the final measurement of the conditions, which is expected to occur in the first quarter of 2011.